Australian Broadband Plans

 Typical evening speeds

-The ACCC came to the rescue with their requirement for display of a typical evening speed, and the NBN itself made some changes so that providers could give customers faster speeds overall at a similar price.
+The ACCC came to the rescue with their requirement for the display of a typical evening speed, and the NBN itself made some changes so that providers could give customers and users faster speeds overall at a similar price.
 Today, most plans are “unlimited” and are totally fine.

 The problem with Wi-Fi for most people is that the modem sits where the internet connection comes into the home, and everyone connects to it no matter where they are – sometimes the other side of the house or even a different floor.

-As we mentioned above, the further away you get from your wi-fi modem (and the more obstacles like walls and doors between your device and the modem’s antenna) the slower and more unreliable your connection will be.
+As we mentioned above, the further away you get from your wi-fi modem (and the more obstacles like walls and doors between your computer or phone and the modem’s antenna) the slower and more unreliable your connection will be.

 Luckily, there are a couple of different and very easy ways to fix this problem without having to spend a fortune running Ethernet cables through your walls.
 A much easier and very popular “quick fix” is to get a Wi-Fi range extender, sold by several popular brands.

-For those with very large homes, another solution is a Mesh Extender – actually a series of devices you can place all around your home that talk to each other and your modem constantly, letting you seamlessly switch between them to get full Wi-Fi speed anywhere in your home.
+For those with very large homes, another solution is a Mesh Extender – letting you seamlessly switch between them to get full Wi-Fi speed anywhere in your home.
 Mesh network extenders can be bought as add-ons, or as integrated modem/extender sets sold by companies like Google and Asus.
 They’re a bit more costly than a basic extender, but if you need to cover a large home, these are what you should be looking at.
+Try these remedies and see if these can improve your connection, as well as your download and upload speeds.

 And try a speed test at different times of the day – not just in the evening peak.
 If you get low speeds all the time, it could indicate there’s something wrong with your overall connection.
-But if you just see speed drastically lower in the evenings, you’re seeing the dreaded peak slowdown, and might take it as a cue to shop around for a new broadband provider (something we can help with!).
+But if you just see speed drastically lower in the evenings, a cue to shop around for a new broadband provider (something we can help with!).

 If all else fails, get a new internet provider